 The remainder of this work presents the details of the results described above and is organized as follows.
 In Sec.~\ref{sec:dynamicaltides}, we outline the derivation and details that go into calculating $\Lambda^{(2)}$, following the procedure presented in~\cite{Pitre:2023xsr, HegadeKR:2024agt}.
-We introduce the Taylor series approximation $\Lambda^{\rm Tay}(\omega)$, as well the effective-one-mode parametrization $\Lambda^{\rm EoM}(\omega)$.
-In Sec.~\ref{sec:validity}, we assess the regime of validity of these two models and quantify their accuracy compared to the fully dynamical tide.
+We introduce the Taylor series approximation $\Lambda^{\rm Tay}(\omega)$, as well the one-mode parametrization $\Lambda^{\rm OM}(\omega)$.
+In Sec.~\ref{sec:validity}, we assess the regime of validity of these two models and quantify their agreement with the dynamical tide.
 Finally, in Sec.~\ref{sec:universalrelation}, we present the resulting universal relations for both $\Lambda^{(0)}-\Lambda^{(2)}$ and $\Lambda^{(0)}-M\omega_*$, demonstrate their degree of universality, and discuss the potential implications for NS parameter inference.
 Throughout this paper, we use geometric units in which $G=1=c$.